KnuckleSecurity/krygeNNN.github.io/_posts/2021-10-13-fundamentals-of-sql-injection.md

 SQL stands for **simple query language**.
 What it does is basically, managing data held in databases.
 It is particularly useful in handling structured data.
 So whenever you ask for spesific part of data you can request it in any order or concatanate it with different data held in different data table.
+There are bunch of different sql types, MySQL, SqLite, PostgreSQL, Microsoft SQL Server and etc. They are actually more or less all the same except for the syntax diffrences between them.

 ### Understanding SQL
 Let us examine the behavior of SQL codes by using [**sqliteonline**](https://www.sqliteonline.com)